 The Magician: Ability to dream enormous dreams.
 Mysterious powers of perception, awe-inspiring intuition, and cleverness.

 The magician is just one of the 12 brand archetype families.
 Each family has a fundamental archetype that encompasses the qualities of the entire family.
-Every family has a dominant archetypal theme, but function in both a family role and its own unique story.
-Although the word “archetype” may be new to you, you identify with archetypes every time you watch a movie, listen to a song, or read a book.
-But what exactly is an archetype and why is it important?
+Every family has a dominant archetypal theme, but functions in both a family role and its own unique story.
+Although the word “archetype” may be new, you identify with archetypes every time you watch a movie, listen to a song, or read a book.
+But what exactly is an archetype, and why is it important?
 Keep reading below to learn and discover how we use archetypes to build better brands.

 WHAT ARE ARCHETYPES?

 Simply put, archetypes are the characters of our lives.
 Archetypes align brands, tell stories, make emotional connections, and lead us on journeys that we all can relate to.
 Archetypes remain consistent over time because they represent values, traits, and motivations that are essential to human nature.

 The root of archetypes began in the field of psychology.
 Psychiatrist Carl Jung advanced the concept into what is known as the “collective unconscious”.
 He explained this as a set of memories and ideas that are shared among all of humanity, regardless of the culture that we were born into or the time period in which we live.
 Jung described these shared concepts as archetypes.
 These archetypes spread through the collective unconscious and emerge as themes and characters in our dreams and surface in our culture in myths, books, films, and more.
 Jung noted that within the collective unconscious, there exist a number of archetypes that we can all recognize.